 It takes a while of displaying a static image before image retention begins to be visible, so depending on your use it may not be noticeable.
 This is why it is usually going to be gamers or PC users who experience it the most as they often have parts of the screen that are static, like a progress bar or the start menu from a PC.
 While the static image is being displayed the retention won't be visible, as it is only when changing content such as watching a movie that the image retention is going to be noticed.

 Image retention test video

 Our image retention test video is made to test the resistance of the TV panel to image retention.
 It is made up of 3 different specific scenes:

 - 15% gray scene: These scenes are used as a pause to take the test pictures needed to analyze the image retention.
-There are 7 pictures in total, the first one is the reference picture taken before the 10 minute burn-in scene and 6 more, taken at 2 minutes interval to document the recovery.
+There are 7 pictures in total, the first one is the reference picture taken before the 10-minute burn-in scene and 6 more, taken at 2 minutes interval to document the recovery.
 The 15% gray makes any retention as visible as possible.
-On other colors or saturation the retention is usually less visible.
+On other colors or saturation, the retention is usually less visible.

 - 10 minutes burn-in scene: This is the scene that really tests the TVs which are prone to image retention.
-It tests specific colors and backgrounds to make it most obvious which are most effected.
+It tests specific colors and backgrounds to make it most obvious which are most affected.
 Note that a moving white square is used on each side to try to mitigate the dimming that some TVs apply when there is a static image for a long period.

 - RGB recovery scene: This is made up a 3 full screen red, green and blue alternating images, and is intended to get each of the 3 sub colored pixels to return to their usual performance.